How to Make or Find Good STEM Lessons

 NOTE: The Science Buddies site requires a free account to access all the details.
 Just takes a minute.
 The TeachEngineering site regularly features “Editor’s Picks,” including projects that often meet many of the STEM criteria.

-Anne Jolly’s best-selling book STEM By Design: Strategies & Activities for Grades 4-8 is a Routledge/ MiddleWeb publication.
+The 2nd Edition of Anne Jolly’s best-selling book STEM by Design: Tools and Strategies to Help Students in Grades 4–8 Solve Real-World Problems (Routledge/ MiddleWeb, 2025) is now available.
 Visit Anne’s book website for many more articles and free STEM resources and lesson ideas.

 Anne Jolly